Kijiin/Dijkstra/README.md

 # Dijkstra
 An implementation of Dijkstra's algorithm on a graph.
+The graph is implemented using a dictionary.